rcarrata/rcarrata.github.io/_posts/2021-03-27-regenerate-kubeconfig.md

 ---
 layout: post
-title: Regenerating Kubeconfig for system:admin user in Openshift clusters
+title: Regenerating Kubeconfig for system:admin user in OpenShift clusters
 date: 2021-03-27
 type: post
 published: true
 status: publish
 categories:
-- Openshift
+- OpenShift
 tags: []
 author: rcarrata
 comments: true
 ---

-You missed your kubeconfig file of your Openshift cluster?
+You missed your kubeconfig file of your OpenShift cluster?
 Your dog ate your kubeconfig file?
 No worries!
 Let's regenerate it in a easy and automated way!

 Let's dig in!